abtion/guidelines/tools_and_services/stack_guideline.md

 - [asdf](https://asdf-vm.com/) to easily install the required runtimes for most of our projects
 - [docker-compose](https://docs.docker.com/compose/) to easily get the DBs started - using the right versions

-Dotnet has it's own built-in sdk manager.
+.NET has its own built-in SDK manager.

 ## Frameworks